andycroll/andycroll.com/_posts/2021/2021-12-06-tidy-up-your-routes-with-only.md

 ## Why not?

 This might not be a severe issue for your application.
-The benefits, purely from organisational perspective, means it's worth casting an eye over your `config/routes.rb` file.
+The benefits, purely from an organisational perspective, mean it's worth casting an eye over your `config/routes.rb` file.